I'm Honey!

 While you sleep, your skin naturally repairs and restores itself, and cleaning it before bed maximizes this effect.

-Dr. Papanatoniou points out that, “During the day, your skin fights off all sorts of assaults.
-From UV rays to pollution; at night, there’s less damage control to do, so the beauty products that you apply may be more effective. “
+Dr. Papanatoniou points out that, “During the day, your skin fights off all sorts of assaults, including environmental stressors such as UV rays and pollution; at night, there’s less damage control to do, so the beauty products that you apply may be more effective. “

 Moisturizing overnight masks (like this one) are a great way to treat your skin and give it the extra attention it deserves.
+These masks are designed to support your skin’s health by delivering concentrated ingredients while you sleep.
 The skin undergoes more cellular repair during sleep and can be more receptive to products at this time.
 Try using an overnight mask a few times a week in lieu of going through your usual nighttime regimen.
 Simply cleanse, slather on a layer of the mask, and go to sleep.
 Simple!

 Pull your hair back into a loose ponytail or wrap it in a scarf before going to bed.
 This will prevent the hair’s natural oils from rubbing off on your skin.
 This is especially important if your hair is unwashed or you are prone to acne breakouts.